Narzhan/domain_analyzer/README.md

 Usage
 =========
 To try it out just run following command in the root of the repo.
-The preconfigured docker-compose is to to dry-run so no key is necessary.
+The preconfigured docker-compose is set up with dry-run so no key or set up is necessary.

 `docker-compose up -d`

 Behaviour
 =========
-The user interacts with the system via REST API.
+The user interacts with the system via REST API using HTTP POST requests.
 Example of the request mich be something like this:

 `curl -X POST http://localhost:8000/predict -d '{"domain": "google.com"}'`

 The communication with the api is described in [Swagger](https://app.swaggerhub.com/apis/Narzhan/Oraculum/1.0.0)

-Envs
+Environment variables
 ----------
+The system allows configuration using following environment variables

 #### Domain_analyzer
 - CELERY_BROKER: address of Redis broker ('redis://localhost:6379/3')